cyfdecyf/mypass/README.md

-**MyPass** is a tool to *generate different passwords for different sites with **a single passphrase***.
-It uses the same algorithm as [One Shall Pass](https://oneshallpass.com/) (1SP) to generate password.
-You can specify options like length, number of symbols to use.
+**MyPass** is a tool to generate *different passwords for different sites* with a given passphrase.
+It uses the same algorithm with [One Shall Pass](https://oneshallpass.com/) (1SP).
+You can specify options like password length, number of symbols, etc.

 MyPass is implemented as: